 The Law and Aging in America

-Employees, says Thomas, “should be on guard for differences in treatment between themselves and similarly situated coworkers with regard to disciplinary action, performance requirements, and overall treatment by supervisors or management.”
+“Employees should be on guard for differences in treatment between themselves and similarly situated coworkers with regard to disciplinary action, performance requirements, and overall treatment by supervisors or management,” says Archibald J. Thomas III, an employment litigator for plaintiffs in Jacksonville, Florida.

-“There are code words people use for discrimination, talking about how they want a ‘young, vital work force,’ things like that,” says Lynne Jaben Bratcher, a discrimination plaintiff’s attorney from Independence, Missouri.
+“There are code words people use for discrimination, talking about how they want a ‘young, vital work force,’ things like that,” says Lynne Jaben Bratcher, a discrimination attorney from Independence, Missouri.
 “They say, ‘You don’t have enough energy,’ or ‘You’re not good with computers.’
 They’re stereotypes.”

 Age discrimination may be difficult to prove, but some actions are blatant.
 Thomas remembers one such case.